-- 5. In the Project Folder input box, note the default folder location, such as C:\Users\Documents\Inventor-Data\Parametric Modeling is displayed; choose a preferred folder name as the folder name of the new project. - 6.
+- In the Project Folder input box, note the default folder location, such as C:\Users\Documents\Inventor-Data\Parametric Modeling\ is displayed; choose a preferred folder name as the folder name of the new project. - 6.
 Click Finish to proceed with the creation of the new project.

-- 7. A warning message appears on the screen, indicating the specified folder does not exist.
-Click OK to create the folder. - 8.
-A second warning message appears on the screen, indicating that the newly created project cannot be made active since an Inventor file is open.
+8. A second warning message appears on the screen, indicating that the newly created project cannot be made active since an Inventor file is open.
 Click OK to close the message dialog box.